Find just-permitted commercial projects in your territory.

 Ground-up commercial buildings — offices, retail, mixed-use.

-Browse in New York City (2 recent) →Commercial Shell-Only Construction
+Browse in Los Angeles (25 recent) →Commercial Shell-Only Construction

 Building shells without tenant fit-out — speculative + warm-shell builds.